-Note 15 - GLENWOOD REGIONAL MEDICAL CENTER SETTLEMENT
+Note 13 - GLENWOOD REGIONAL MEDICAL CENTER SETTLEMENT

 In connection with the sale of Glenwood Regional Medical Center in 2007, the Police Jury received \$3,766,113 with \$3,466,113 being deposited into the Hospital Service District Settlement Fund, and the remaining \$300,000 into the School Based Clinics Fund.
 Both of these funds are part of the General Fund.

-By an ordinance passed on February 5, 2007, the Police Jury designated that the entire balance be placed in an interest bearing account with the interest earned to be expended only as the "matching portion" required to obtain State, Federal, or other available grants for projects related to drainage improvements or the control/abatement of litter and the approximately \$300,000 be preserved for funding the Police Jury's obligation to school-based health clinics.
+By an ordinance 8863 passed on February 5, 2007, the Police Jury designated that the entire balance be placed in an interest bearing account with the interest earned to be expended only as the "matching portion" required to obtain State, Federal, or other available grants for projects related to drainage improvements or the control/abatement of litter, and the approximately \$300,000 be preserved for funding the Police Jury's obligation to school-based health clinics.

+The original ordinance was changed in 2021 with Ordinance 9400 to allow for use of the interest "for projects related to drainage improvements or the control/abatement of litter," and to remove the limitation that said interest earning be used only as the "matching portion for grants required to obtain State, Federal, or other available grants" for such projects.
 During the year 2013, the Police Jury, the Ouachita Parish School Board, and the Living Well Foundation entered into a cooperative endeavor agreement whereby the \$300,000 portion for school-based clinics, plus accumulated interest, was rededicated and remitted to the School Board to provide career/vocational training in various healthcare occupations, as approved by all parties.
 The total amount of Police Jury funds remitted was \$326,611.
 The School Based Clinics Fund is now depleted, and the resulting fund balance is \$0.
 The Living Well Foundation contributed \$210,000 towards the agreement.

-Included in the General Fund's committed fund balance is \$3,491,835 in the Hospital Service District Settlement Fund and \$336,610 in the Interest Reserve Fund.
-The current year's activity in Hospital Service District's Settlement Fund is \$46,179 of interest earnings and \$136 of expenditures and other uses.
-The net of \$21,366 has been transferred into the General Fund's Interest Reserve Fund as set forth in the 2007 ordinance.
+Included in the General Fund's committed fund balance is \$3,473,041 in the Hospital Service District Settlement Fund and \$513,728 in the Interest Reserve Fund.
+The current year's activity in Hospital Service District's Settlement Fund is \$57,365 of interest earnings and \$44 of expenditures and other uses.
+The net of \$62,833 has been transferred into the General Fund's Interest Reserve Fund as set forth in the 2007 ordinance.